-It could be hard to believe that something we enjoy consuming so much has actual health benefits – especially after the infamous research of the professor Thisa Lye (get it?
-Tis-A-Lie) stated that drinking gin improves your metabolism, consequently making you lose weight (if only).
+It could be hard to believe that something we enjoy consuming so much could be healthy – especially after the infamous research of the professor Thisa Lye (get it?
+Tis-A-Lie) which stated that drinking gin improves your metabolism, consequently making you lose weight (if only that was true).

 It doesn’t cause hangovers

 Due to its botanical ingredients it doesn’t contain bi-products such as methanol which could turn to formaldehyde in your system.